Stomach Cancer

 Chemotherapy

 Chemotherapy for stomach cancer may be given as a single drug or as a combination of 2 or more drugs.
-The following are common chemotherapy drugs used after stomach surgery:
+The following are common chemotherapy drugs used before or after stomach surgery:

 • TS-ONE/ S-1